The American Society of Mexico: History

 The American Society of Mexico was one of the first players in uniting the American Community within Mexico, helping Americans integrate within Mexico and sharing many distinctly American traditions between the American Community in Mexico and Mexicans.

 The founding president was Mr. Russell Ford Moody who was born on June 13, 1902, in Michigan and received his Bachelor of Science in mechanical engineering by the University of Michigan in 1925.
 He was the vice president of the Canada Dry Bottling Company of Mexico, had been assistant general manager of the Compañía Hulera Euzkadi, and was alternate director of the Banco Internacional, Bank of London.
 He was also a board director to the American British Cowdray (ABC) Hospital, YMCA, and a standing member of the University Club, the American Club, Club de Banqueros, Masons and Tau Beta Pi.
 Married to Louise, he had two children: Jean Carol and Beverly.

 The honorary president, George Strausser Messersmith, was born on October 3, 1883, in Fleetwood, Pennsylvania.
 He entered the Foreign Service and served in different countries, including Germany during World War II, where he was best known for his controversial decision to issue a visa to Albert Einstein.
 In Mexico Ambassador Messersmith was not only responsible for the foundation of The American Society of Mexico, but also for establishing in the same year of 1942, the well-renowned Benjamin Franklin Library in Mexico City.
 He was appointed the U.S. Ambassador to Mexico up until 1947 by President Harry S. Truman.

 Political affiliation

 The American Society of Mexico, A.C.
 (AmSoc) is a non-profit, non-partisan organization established in its original charter to represent all U.S. private interests in Mexico.
-As a non-governmental association, the U.S. Ambassador to Mexico has always been our Honorary President, with whom the Society works closely.
+As a non-governmental association, the U.S. Ambassador to Mexico has always been the Honorary President, with whom the Society works closely.

 Represents

-Over two million Americans living in Mexico, making this community, the largest community of men, women and children outside the United States, over one hundred and ten American established NGO’s/non-profit/civic organizations that are giving back to the Mexican communities they serve, U.S. investment in Mexico and the corporations operating there in.
+Over two million Americans living in Mexico, making this community, the largest community of men, women and children outside the United States, over one hundred and ten American established NGO's/non-profit/civic organizations that are giving back to the Mexican communities they serve, U.S. investment in Mexico and the corporations operating there in.